Frequently Asked Questions

 Looking back, Paul would not change a thing.
 Police work was both challenging and rewarding.
 Paul had realized his passion to serve and help others, often while working under extreme pressure and scrutiny.
 Many skills were learned.
 Paul was awarded exemplary service medals and a Governor General's Award during his career.
 More importantly, many people were helped; many friends were made.

-Paul has a variety of photographic interests, but is hoping he can find a niche market in marine photography from documentary boat sales to artistic capture of the region for potential clients.
+Paul has a variety of photographic interests, but is hoping he can find a niche market in marine and real estate photography, from documentary boat sales to artistic capture of the region for potential clients.
 You will also see that a career in policing left him with a great respect for those that served and can be seen in a current project he is working on, the: Civil War

 Please do not hesitate to contact Paul directly with your project, questions or comments: firstname.lastname@example.org